lalitashan25-prog/lalitashan25-prog.github.io/3-RRS-Ball-Balancing/README.md

 <video src="Ball_balancing_Video.mp4" width="800" controls></video>

 ---
-*Note: The Simulink models, STM32/ESP32 firmware, and full project documentation are kept private, but are available for review upon request.*
+*Note: The full project documentation are kept private, but are available for review upon request.*